edenhill/kcat/README.md

 # Requirements

-A heroku app with the kafka addon attached
+A heroku app with the heroku kafka addon

 # Default Config